Hugh's Room Live

 Where Community and Music Meet

-We are Buying a Church...
-And we need your help!
+We Need a Permanent Home And we need your help!

 We are planning to offer education, support for artists, artist residencies, master classes, a stage for school concerts and community choirs.
 We have a dream of an instrument library to help give disadvantaged youth an opportunity to learn an instrument and build out a whole program of support for them.
 We want to work with our neighbours, helping to expand their services.
 We plan to be more accessible and inclusionary than ever before, breaking down barriers to those who face a range of challenges from the colour of their skin to physical and mental obstacles and financial constraints.